dnndev/xmp-docs/snippets.md

 ## Using Snippets

-Snippets are available in two places within the [Code Editor](code-editor.md):
+Snippets are available in two places within the [code editors](code-editor.md):

 ### From the Reference Panel